The Pacific Communities Health District (District) is a political subdivision of the State of Oregon under Chapter 440, Oregon Revised Statutes.

 The District encompasses an area from Depoe Bay to the south boundary of Lincoln County (just south of the city of Yachats).
 Although its eastern boundary does not include Toledo, the District’s hospital facility provides services to communities beyond the District’s eastern boundary, since the hospital district which previously served that area closed its doors and was dissolved many years ago.

 The District has a board of directors, which governs all affairs of the District.
 The board consists of five persons elected by District residents.
-Board members serve three-year staggered terms.
+Board members serve four-year staggered terms.

 The current board members are: